-These findings go in line with research already done by CCFD-Solidaire in 2012, which demonstrated that despite official announcements about banks' withdrawal from these non-transparent territories, the number of subsidiaries of French banks (the only information then available) in such territories did not shrink between 2010 and 2012 but even grew in some cases.102 Two years later, bolstered by more exhaustive data, the Plateforme Paradis Fiscaux et Judiciaires came to the same conclusion: the presence of French banks in tax havens is still anything but trivial or insignificant, whether you use the Tax Justice Network's list or that of the US Government Accountability Office (GAO).103
+These findings go in line with research already done by CCFD-Solidaire in 2012, which demonstrated that despite official announcements about banks' withdrawal from these non-transparent territories, the number of subsidiaries of French banks (the only information then available) in such territories did not shrink between 2010 and 2012 but even grew in some cases.
+Two years later, bolstered by more exhaustive data, the Plateforme Paradis Fiscaux et Judiciaires came to the same conclusion: the presence of French banks in tax havens is still anything but trivial or insignificant, whether you use the Tax Justice Network's list or that of the US Government Accountability Office (GAO).
+To an announcement and the same conclusion: